The Grotto Fellowship

 What do you mean by not yet widely published?

 Fellows may be published, but need not be in order to apply.
-The goal of this fellowship is to offer up-and-coming writers a working environment among professionals in which to learn and thrive.
+The goal of this fellowship is to offer up-and-coming writers access to free workspace and membership to a community of professional writers.

 You can find a list of past and current Grotto Fellows here.